 Like other tree fertilizers, fruit trees need nitrogen, phosphorus, and potassium.
 Most fruit tree fertilizers have a balance of these three nutrients.
 Fruit trees need a lot of nitrogen.
 Nitrogen helps with their photosynthesis which then helps them grow.
 Phosphorus helps transfer energy and develops strong roots.
 Potassium regulates water pressure and also helps with strong roots.
 These three nutrients are found in most fertilizers and help your fruit tree stay healthy.

-Undoubtedly, your trees need fertilizers, but if you need professional help in this matter, we are always ready to help you.
-We have been providing landscape renovation and lawn maintenance services for over 20 years.
+Undoubtedly, your trees need fertilizers, but if you need professional help in this matter, your local landscaper contractors are always ready to help you.
+We have been providing landscape bed maintenance and tree care services for over 20 years.
 Make your life even better and contact us!